mmadden/grumber/README.md

 This file.
 You're reading it.

 ### dependencies/
-The external libraries required to run the application: Ember, Handlebars, and jQuery.
+The external libraries required to run the application: Ember, Ember Data, Handlebars, and jQuery.
 I could have used a tool like [Bower](http://twitter.github.com/bower/) to track and install these but am not.
 No particular reason for that.